microsoft/powerbi-powershell/src/Modules/Reports/Commands.Reports/help/MicrosoftPowerBIMgmt.Reports.md

 Returns a list of Power BI reports.

 ### [Get-PowerBITile](Get-PowerBITile.md)
-Returns a list of Power BI tiles under a dashboard.
+Returns a list of Power BI tiles for a dashboard.